Building An Offroad Trailer From Non-Offroad Plans

 Do you think about offroad as dirt roads, fire roads, and occasionally an excursion off the path?
 Or do you mean serious off roading like 4×4 trails, rock crawling, and deep river crossings?

-For the sake of this article, we’ll consider 3 places people drive.
+For the sake of this article, we will consider 3 places people drive.

 1. Roads. – Any place a normal production vehicle is intended to drive.
 Paved roads, dirt roads, dirt driveways, etc..
 (This is not a function of temporary conditions like weather (snow and ice), etc..
 Think normal.